Why Book With Us?

 WHAT ARE THE WINDS LIKE?

-Marsala, on the Western coast of Sicily is slightly more exposed to the elements than Portorosa, on the Northern coast, but there can obviously be some advantages to that - and certainly some extra speed over ground!
+Marsala, on the Western coast of Sicily is slightly more exposed to the elements than Portorosa, on the Northern coast, but there can obviously be some advantages to that - and certainly some extra speed over ground, though you need to keep an eye on it and possibly add in a reef if it's too much.

 From October to May, the winds are a lot less predictable and reliable in terms of both direction or strength, which can make for some challenging sailing.
 In general, most weather systems will pass after two or three days, though.